PSD Enrollment and Plans for Growth

 PSD voters approved a $375 million bond to build three new schools — a new middle/high school in Wellington, and an elementary and middle/high school east of I-25 — as well as an athletic complex, transportation maintenance facility, and an addition to Zach Elementary School.
 The bond will also fund $40 million of improvements to every existing school.
 The $8 million mill levy override will pay for operating costs of the new buildings.

-For more information, visit the Long-term Growth Plan web page.
+For more information, visit the New Schools and Facilities Improvements, 2016 Bond and Mill web page.